 Vin Diesel: as Dominic Toretto, driving "Hammer," a 1970 Plymouth Road Runner built by Steve Strope of Pure Vision Design in Simi Valley, California.
 Construction of the car was followed on the TLC series "Rides", and the car was featured in Hot Rod Magazine.
 The cameo was a last minute re-shoot after primary filming was completed, and cast at the suggestion of Hot Rod Magazine's editor.

 The trivia item below may give away important plot points.

-The events in the film take place AFTER the events of Fast & Furious and Fast & Furious 5.
+The events in the film take place AFTER the events of Fast & Furious (2009), Fast Five (2011) and Furious 6 (2013).
 Vin Diesel shows up in a cameo in the final scene, saying he "rolled with" Han.
-The opening scene of Fast & Furious shows the two working side by side, until Han has to go his own way and go to Tokyo.
+The opening scene of Fast & Furious (2009) shows the two working side by side, until Han has to go his own way and go to Tokyo.